Golfing happily sober was something I thought I’d never do. But here I am to tell the story that I hope will inspire you!

 On the Ferry back home he started taking offense at the other ferry trip passengers (they really hadn’t done even the slightest thing wrong).
 Oh yeah, I didn’t mention that he had to get 3 beers for the ferry trip to keep the good times rolling.
+It really was not a pretty sight to see.
+And the worst thing of the lot is that about 4 months ago I would have been going one-for-one with him and egging him on with the alcohol flow.

-Now I figure this, if our past experience includes being a loud, foul-mouthed, obnoxious, self-important, ignorant, reactionary arse then is it any wonder that our sense of well being is damaged by alcohol and we feel terrible the next day (this is excluding the hangover, I am talking about the psychological disturbance of the whole thing).
+Now I figure this, if our past experience includes being a loud, foul-mouthed, obnoxious, self-important, ignorant, reactionary arse then is it any wonder that our sense of well-being is damaged by alcohol and we feel terrible the next day (this is excluding the hangover, I am talking about the psychological disturbance of the whole thing).
 And then conversely when we stop drinking we settle into becoming a more balanced and holistic person.

 Memo to the Wine Witch: Lady you are screwed, just forget it, you are wasting your time and energy on me.
+I would rather golf sober!

 More from Boozemusings